 Moving is a high-stress life event, the experts tell us, and they're right.
 Whether it's cross-town or cross-country, whether to a small apartment or a large suburban home, tackling the organizing, packing, discarding, cleaning, paperwork and the myriad other tasks is a major challenge.

 When you're older and moving from the family home to a new smaller residence, possibly in a new community or your adult child's home, sorting through decades of family history and possessions can feel overwhelming—even paralyzing.

 Dental hygiene is important for overall health.
-Poor dental hygiene may lead to heart disease, gingivitis, stroke, osteoporosis and respiratory disease.
-In addition to causing bad breath, it can also affect one's ability to eat, chew and talk.
+Poor dental hygiene may lead to heart disease, gingivitis, stroke, osteoporosis, and respiratory disease.
+In addition to causing bad breath, inadequate dental hygiene can also affect one's ability to eat, chew, and talk.
 Certain medications can cause "dry mouth."
 Dry mouth makes it more difficult to eat and swallow, produce saliva, and causes tongue irritation.

 People respond to our body posture, facial expression, and tone of voice more than our actual words.
 Your upbeat mood can help keep the person you are dealing with remain calmer.